dspeyer/dspeyer.github.io/combat/index.md

 For electricity, metal armor protects completely and non-metal armor protects as against bludgeoning.

+Armor protects against corrosive splash damage as against piercing, but does not protect against corrosive fogs or immersion unless Air Sealed, in which case it protects completely.
+However, corrosives do damage armor proportionally to how much the armor protects its wearer, and armor reduced to 0 hp is destroyed.

 Armor does not protect against sonic damage.
-Nor does it protect against corrosive gasses or fogs unless the Air Sealed special feature is included.

-Armor completely negates corrosive splash damage

 Impacts with things larger than oneself (including the ground and explosive shockwaves) are bludgeoning but armor counts for half against them.